-AT&T's 4G LTE network grows again, now available Roanoke, Salem and other citiesAlex Wagner - Deputy Managing Editor, News Desk
+AT&T's 4G LTE network grows again, now available Roanoke, Salem and other citiesAlex Wagner - Editorial Director of News and Content

 AT&T's 4G LTE rollout continues to truck right along this morning, as the big blue carrier has announced that its LTE service is now available in several new cities.
 The new and expanded coverage is peppered throughout the country, including towns in Maryland, Arizona and Oregon, meaning that AT&T customers across the country are gaining access to fresh LTE service.
 Here's the full list of newly-activated markets:

 - Ocean City, Md.